 Programme lead Matthieu Schmit advises that this list of positions is far from exhaustive.
 “There is an endless catalogue of entry-level or trainee positions in the various industries concerned with visual effects and animation,” he says, “and more new positions are created every day.
 From there, the only limit is that of your determination and grit.”

 A broad foundation is key

 That’s a lot of career prospects from just one year of studying VFX.
 Indeed, the aim of the first year at Catalyst is gaining a broad enough foundation of skills to prepare for the sheer diversity of the industry.
-Visual Effects HE Certificate students explore 3D animation, matte painting, digital compositing, practical FX, visual storytelling, filmmaking, production, directing, cinematography, editing, special effects, motion design, digital compositing, video media and visual design.
+VFX & Digital Arts HE Certificate students explore 3D animation, matte painting, digital compositing, practical FX, visual storytelling, filmmaking, production, directing, cinematography, editing, special effects, motion design, digital compositing, video media and visual design.
 They collaborate with filmmakers and direct actors for VFX shots, produce weekly personal works following creative and industry briefs, and discover the key to learning a variety of VFX and image creation software.

 It’s no wonder we liken the one-year course to a boot camp.
 The programme is all about getting your hands dirty with heaps of hands-on projects – a ‘brain gym’ of collective problem solving and critical thinking and a celebration of creative independence and entrepreneurship.
 All of this is supported by a deeply individualised learning process that develops your interests and unique talents.
 Ultimately, Certificate students come away with a wealth of skills that will be valued everywhere, including: